Beryl: Emerald

+The modern English word "emerald" comes via Middle English emeraude, imported from modern French via Old French ésmeraude and Medieval Latin esmaraldus, from Latin smaragdus, from Greek σμάραγδος smaragdos meaning 'green gem'.

 Emeralds in antiquity were mined by the Egyptians and in what is now Austria, as well as Swat in contemporary Pakistan.
 A rare type of emerald known as a trapiche emerald is occasionally found in the mines of Colombia.
 A trapiche emerald exhibits a "star" pattern; it has raylike spokes of dark carbon impurities that give the emerald a six-pointed radial pattern.
 It is named for the trapiche, a grinding wheel used to process sugarcane in the region.
 Colombian emeralds are generally the most prized due to their transparency and fire.
 Some of the rarest emeralds come from the two main emerald belts in the Eastern Ranges of the Colombian Andes: Muzo and Coscuez west of the Altiplano Cundiboyacense, and Chivor and Somondoco to the east.
 Fine emeralds are also found in other countries, such as Zambia, Brazil, Zimbabwe, Madagascar, Pakistan, India, Afghanistan and Russia.
 In the US, emeralds can be found in Hiddenite, North Carolina.
 In 1998, emeralds were discovered in Yukon.

 Emerald is a rare and valuable gemstone and, as such, it has provided the incentive for developing synthetic emeralds.
 Both hydrothermal and flux-growth synthetics have been produced.
 The first commercially successful emerald synthesis process was that of Carroll Chatham.
 The other large producer of flux emeralds was Pierre Gilson Sr., which has been on the market since 1964.
 Gilson's emeralds are usually grown on natural colorless beryl seeds which become coated on both sides.
 Growth occurs at the rate of 1 mm per month, a typical seven-month growth run producing emerald crystals of 7 mm of thickness.
 The green color of emeralds is widely attributed to presence of Cr3+ ions.
 Intensely green beryls from Brazil, Zimbabwe and elsewhere in which the color is attributed to vanadium have also been sold and certified as emeralds.